enebular/docs/en/Device/Logs.md

 The enebuar agent also captures all logs that Node-RED outputs to the console.
 All log contents captured from Node-RED will be logged as the log level of `info`.

-After startup, logs are sent every 30 seconds for 3 minutes after flow deployment, and logs are sent every 5 minutes in other cases.
-Also, logs are sent when the system is shut down.
+After startup, logs are sent every 30 seconds for 3 minutes after flow deployment, then every 5 minutes thereafter.
+Logs are also sent when the system shuts down.

 ### Node-RED log